danny-baker/deploy-beast-datascience-vm/README.md

 <<MORE>>

 ### Why virtual machines?
-1. Scalability and choice: access hundreds of cores and thousands of GBs of RAM.
+1. Scalability and choice: access hundreds of cores,  thousands of GBs of RAM and massive storage.
 2. Pay for just what you use (billed per second)
 3. Insane internet speed (I've clocked 1,540 MBit/second download speed with a typical 4 core VM)